BijoyKM/jsquiz/README.md

 *   'Love Maths' project has really helped in understanding the concepts.
 *   [Flexbox Playground](https://flexbox.tech/) helped in implementing flexboxes.
 *   [Code Institute](https://codeinstitute.net/ie/) classes and videos helped in most of the concepts especially in form building, UX etc in addition to everything else.
-*   [W3C](https://www.w3schools.com/html/) helped in quick understanding and testing of various HTML and CSS concepts.
+*   [W3C](https://www.w3schools.com/html/) helped in quick understanding and testing of various Javascript, HTML and CSS concepts.
+*   [JavaScript - MDN Web Docs - Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript) helped in quick understanding and testing of various Javascript concepts.
 *   [InterviewBit](https://www.interviewbit.com/javascript-mcq/) The multiple choice questions used in quiz are from InterviewBit.